Fadope1/common-hooks/README.md

 # Common-hooks

-This package is made to provide a simple way to create hooks (callback) to common packages and functions.
+This package is made to provide a simple way to create hooks (callbacks) to common packages and functions/ inbuilts.
-Generally speaking, its relatively simple to create a hook, you import and attach to the process.
+Generally speaking, its relatively simple to create a hook, you import and attach to a package.

 ## Next steps

 [x] Create basic tests
-[ ] Upload to pypi
+[x] Upload to pypi
 [ ] Advanced test support
+[ ] Exceptions hook
 [ ] Integrate requests library
 [ ] Integrate aiohttp library

-## Installation (not yet working)
+## Installation

 There are multiple possible installations, depending on your need.

-1. Simple install only the core hooks that do no require any dependencies (which is currently none!):
+1. Simple install only the core hooks that do not require any dependencies (inbuilt hooks!):

     ```bash
     pip install common_hooks
     ```

-1. Installing all (Not recommended):
+2. Installing all (Not recommended):

     ```bash
     pip install common_hooks[all]
     ```

-1. Installing only the hooks that require a specific package:
+3. Installing only the hooks that require a specific package:

     ```bash
     pip install common_hooks[package_name]
+    e.g.
+    pip install common_hooks[httpx]
     ```

-1. You can install multiple hooks using comma separated list, for example:
+4. You can install multiple hooks using comma separated list, for example:

     ```bash
+    pip install common_hooks[package_name,package_name2]
+    e.g.
     pip install common_hooks[httpx,fastapi]
     ```